EpiStemNet/CoevolNet/README.md

 ## Distance matrix preparation

 ##Files
--  Set of metazoan protein trees placed in the same directory retrieved from eggNOG database (http://eggnog.embl.de/version_4.0.beta/data/downloads/trees/meNOG.trees.tar.gz)
+-  Set of metazoan protein trees placed in the same local directory retrieved from eggNOG database (http://eggnog.embl.de/version_4.0.beta/data/downloads/trees/meNOG.trees.tar.gz)
+-  Species tree provided in https://github.com/ChromatinNetwork/CoevolNet/blob/master/data/eggNOG_reference_species_tree.nh that contains all the species present in the protein trees.
+-  Tabular file with the taxIds and names of the species of interest provided at https://github.com/ChromatinNetwork/CoevolNet/blob/master/data/eggNOG_metazoa_species_taxid_spec.txt.
+It only contain those especies included in our distance matrix)
+-  reformat_eggNOG_trees.pl: script provided in https://github.com/ChromatinNetwork/CoevolNet/blob/master/scripts/reformat_eggNOG_trees.pl to reformat trees in newick format from eggNOG to be correctly read by treebest
+-  get_orthologs.pl: script provided in https://github.com/ChromatinNetwork/CoevolNet/blob/master/scripts/get_orthologs.pl to get orthology assignments from trees obtained by reformat_eggNOG_trees.pl using treebest
+-  get_bbh_orthology_matrix.pl: script provided in https://github.com/ChromatinNetwork/CoevolNet/blob/master/scripts/get_bbh_orthology_matrix.pl to select bbh orthologs (sortest bidirectional cophenetic distances) and build a distance matrix for all the proteins in a reference proteome.
--  treebest binary file compiled from https://github.com/ChromatinNetwork/CoevolNet/tree/master/src/treebest-1.9.2 (see https://github.com/ChromatinNetwork/CoevolNet/blob/master/src/treebest-1.9.2/INSTALL).
+-  treebest: binary file compiled from https://github.com/ChromatinNetwork/CoevolNet/tree/master/src/treebest-1.9.2 (see https://github.com/ChromatinNetwork/CoevolNet/blob/master/src/treebest-1.9.2/INSTALL).
 This is a modified version of treebest program including the species tree required for this analysis and that provides some extra information about orthology assignments.
--  Species tree provided at  (it contains all the species present in the protein trees)
--  Tabular file with the taxIds and names of the species of interest provided at (it only contain those especies included in our distance matrix)
--  Tabular file with the filenames of the trees and the protein names